oamg/leapp/docs/source/messaging.md

 $ snactor run --save-output HostnameScanner
 ```

-The output of the actor is stored in the local project data file, and it can be used
+The output of the actor is stored in the local repository data file, and it can be used
 by other actors.

 ### Testing the new actor